-Many items within the VMware Monitoring in Foglight[®] Evolve Cloud dashboards display additional information when you hover the cursor over them.
+Many items within the Foglight[®] for VMware dashboards display additional information when you hover the cursor over them.
 For example, when you hover the cursor over a graph you are likely to see a specific value or values that correspond) to the position of the cursor.
 When you hover the cursor over an individual metric, you are likely to see a small descriptive popup.